Everything you need to know to plan 2 weeks in Egypt and explore the ancient wonders and temples along the Nile – Cairo, Aswan, Luxor, and Hurghada.

-Your next step in this Egypt itinerary will be Luxor.
+Your next step in this Egypt itinerary will be Luxor (read my full Luxor travel guide here).
 You could take the train, but I urge you to take a taxi/bus.
 You definitely have to stop at the famous Kom Ombo Crocodile temple, though you could also squeeze it in on your arrival day in Aswan!
 Definitely make sure to visit the adjacent museum with its huge collection of crocodile mummies.

 In the afternoon you will have to see the Karnak temple.
 The gigantic Hypostyle hall of the ancient temple is beyond comprehension as is the rest of the megalomaniac ensemble.

-Close before sunset, move on towards Luxor temple.
-The temple with is imposing obelisks and granite statues are beautifully illuminated at night and I’m very sure you’ll enjoy it!
+Close before sunset, move on towards Luxor Temple.
+The temple with its imposing obelisks and granite statues are beautifully illuminated at night and I’m very sure you’ll enjoy it!

 Day 8: Westbank & Valley of the Kings

 On the 8th day, you have to rise very early and book the earliest available tour to the Westbank to see the Valley of the Kings.
 It is here you can tour the tomb of Tutankhamun and all the other famous ancient Pharaohs.
 The earlier you get there, the better, as the tombs will get unbearably hot around noon – except in the winter months where it really doesn’t matter.